shaflow01/Security-portfolio/README.md

 ## About Me
 I am a blockchain security researcher with extensive experience in public contests.
-I actively participate in various competitions and have worked on projects involving multiple types, using languages such as Solidity, Cairo, and Solana.
+I actively participate in various competitions, involving languages such as Solidity, Cairo, and Solana.

 ## Security Portfolio
 ### Public Contest